© Denzil Green

 - medium – 173g / 6.1 oz (4 Weight Watchers PointsPlus®, baked, plain);

 - small – 138g / 4.7 oz (3 Weight Watchers PointsPlus®, baked, plain).

 However, just as rhubarb has a dangerous side, so does a potato.
-When exposed to light, a potato springs to life and starts growing, turning green and sprouting spouts, like nature intended it to.
-In the process, though, the potato produces poisonous alkaloids that are not destroyed by cooking and that can make you very sick indeed.
+When exposed to light, a potato springs to life and starts growing, turning green and sprouting spouts, as nature intended it to.
+In the process, though, the potato produces poisonous alkaloids that are not destroyed by cooking and that can make you very sick.